 It’s a nice dream, but unfortunately, it’s far from reality.

 Most startups operate under tight budgets, which makes it almost impossible for them to invest large sums in advertising.

 So, if you must stretch your dollars as far as they can go, you need to be very careful and knowledgeable when creating your marketing budget to get your finances streamlined and your financing running.

 However, knowing how much your marketing costs should be isn’t the only challenge you need to face.

-Once you’ve determined your budget, you need to decide the right investments to make.
+Once you’ve determined your budget, you need to decide the right investments to make, but is zultanite a good investment?
 For example, should you focus more on bringing organic traffic or attracting customers from paid ads?

 How to overcome the challenge: While there’s no magic one-size-fits-all formula to determine your marketing budget, considering the following factors may help you throughout the process:

 Growth goals – If your marketing strategy generates lots of leads, will you be able to fulfil that demand?